andrelandgraf/react-oauth2-skeleton/README.md

 ### `npm install``

-Install all third party dependencies.
+Install all third party dependencies with `npm install`.
+If the command throws errors, it might help to run it as sudo or with the unsafe flag: `sudo npm install --unsafe-perm=true`.
 See `package.json` for more information.

 ### setup .env